xtpor/356f-memes/user-stories.md

 - As an admin, I want to publish news on the front page of the site

 # Finished

+- As an user, I want to view the trending memes on the site

 ## Memes Generator